-I pulled the NHTSA crash data on school buses going back a decade.
-The federal agency’s line hasn’t changed: school buses are the safest vehicles on the road.
-They repeat it in press releases, testimony, and fact sheets.
+NHTSA’s position hasn’t changed: school buses are the safest vehicles on the road.
+The agency repeats it in press releases, testimony, and fact sheets.

-And the data does support part of that claim.
+The data supports part of that claim.
 Compartmentalization works.
 The padded, high-backed seats absorb energy in frontal crashes.
 Occupant fatality rates per mile traveled are lower than passenger vehicles.

 But that framing hides what the numbers actually show.